macisamuele/language-formatters-pre-commit-hooks/README.md

 ### How to use ktfmt instead of ktlint

-⚠: [ktfmt](https://github.com/facebook/ktfmt) is a more opinionated linter than [ktlin](https://github.com/pinterest/ktlint), it may change a lot of files
+⚠: [ktfmt](https://github.com/facebook/ktfmt) is a more opinionated linter than [ktlin](https://github.com/pinterest/ktlint), and only support `--autofix`.
+It will change a lot of files

 ```yaml
   - repo: https://github.com/macisamuele/language-formatters-pre-commit-hooks